aamnah/notes/src/content/setup_free_wildcard_ssl_auto_renewal.md

 acme.sh --issue --dns dns_aws -d ${MAIN_DOMAIN} -d ${WILDCARD_DOMAIN}
 ```

-After the install is succesful, it'll tell you where all the generated files are.
+After the install is succesful, it'll tell you where all the generated files are (usually `~/.acme.sh/domain.com/`).
 It'll also give you a link where you can download the cert from (useful when you need to share the cert)

 ```
 https://acme-v02.api.letsencrypt.org/acme/cert/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX